£1 Million Pound Mortgages: Monthly Repayments and Income Requirements

 Buy-to-let mortgages

-As a general rule, lenders view buy-to-let as higher risk, and will expect you to put down a larger deposit.
-25% deposit is fairly standard, though some of them will go down to 15% if circumstances are right.
+Generally, lenders view buy-to-let as a higher risk and will expect you to put down a larger deposit.
+A 25% deposit is fairly standard, though some will go down to 15% if circumstances are right.
 A private bank might be more flexible.

-Many mainstream lenders won’t offer a BTL mortgage to anyone who earns less than £25k – though some of them will decide based upon the projected rental yields, with 125-130% of the mortgage payments being the general minimum.
+Many mainstream lenders won’t offer a BTL mortgage to anyone earning less than £25k, though some will decide based on the projected rental yields.
+The general minimum mortgage payment is 125-130%.

 Some private lenders will decide by factoring in additional income.